troy236/SonicSuperstars-Mods/README.md

 # Always On Music
 Stops the game turning off music/sound effects while in the background

+# Debug View
+Enables the Debug View showing Player Position/Memory Usage/Scene Name and more

 # Emerald Powers Boss
 Stops the game turning off/deselecting your Emerald Power when entering a Boss Arena/beating the boss.